mesocentre-mcia/ansible-collection-irods/roles/irods/README.md

 List of other hosts in the configured zone (resource servers).

+**Note: Each iRODS host should define a variable `irods_ip` in the inventory, corresponding to the IP address of the iRODS server.** If not the case, this role will use ansible gathered facts.

     irods_default_resource_name: "demoResc"

 Name of default resource (used in `server_config.json` and service account `irods_environment.json`).